 'Phoenix & Phaedra holding patterns'

-Composition for live performances using classic portable radios, FM transmitter, 4 loudspeakers, and Shruti drone box
+Live composition for portable radios, FM transmitter, 4 corner speakers, found sound textures, & Shruti drone box

 1 On Air